-In this tutorial, we will show you how to install and configuration MySQL on your CentOS 7 server.
+In this tutorial, we will show you how to install and configure MySQL on your CentOS 7 server.
 For those of you who didn’t know, MySQL is a relational database management system (RDBMS) that runs as a server providing multi-user access to a number of databases.
 The MySQL source code is freely available because it was originally developed as freeware.
 MySQL is written in C and C++ and is compatible with all major operating systems.
 MySQL can be used for a variety of applications but is most commonly found on Web servers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of MySQL Server in the CentOS 7 server.
+I will show you the step-by-step installation of MySQL Server in the CentOS 7 server.

 - A server running one of the following operating systems: CentOS 7.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 - SSH access to the server (or just open Terminal if you’re on a desktop).

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Install MySQL Server on CentOS 7

 Step 1.
 First, you need to enable the repository package of MySQL on your system.